cruxprotocol/js-sdk/README.md

     })
 ```

-**Note:** Cruxprotocol JS SDK is case insensetive for cryptocurrency symbols and will always output lowercase symbols.
+**Note:** Cruxprotocol JS SDK is case insensitive for cryptocurrency symbols and will always output lowercase symbols.

 # SDK Integration Steps and User Interface: